tomlobato/munin-dnsone/README.md

 munin-run dnsone_requests
 ```

-If you get an output like this, you are ready to go, just restart munon-node:
+If you get an output like this, you are ready to go, just restart munin-node with ```/etc/init.d/munin-node restart```
+:

 ```
 graph_category DnsOne